ezzini/QAssist/README.md

 # QAssist
-Question Answering from SRS document and domain=specific corpora from Wikipedia
+Question Answering from SRS document and domain-specific corpora from Wikipedia